As the business landscape grows increasingly competitive each year, small and medium-sized businesses (SMBs) face more threats.

 Lets You Acquire an EIN

 Business structures like sole proprietorships and single-member LLCs do not require getting an Employer Identification Number (EIN).
 But according to LLC.org’s post on ‘What is an EIN and Who Needs One?’, obtaining one will significantly simplify the process of tracking and managing your business expenses.
-Furthermore, it will enable your business to apply for credit and business loans in times of need, making it one of the best benefits of an LLC.
+Furthermore, it will enable your business to apply for credit and business loans or with business gas cards EIN-only providers in times of need, making it one of the best benefits of an LLC.

 Pass-Through Taxation